Jump to:

 - You plan to use the garden building mainly as a storage unit for your vehicles.

-The versatility of garden sheds extends their primary storage purpose to a multitude of possibilities.
-Today, you can find a range of bike sheds, which are basically smaller versions of regular sheds, big enough to fit one or two bikes.
+The versatility of garden sheds can be used in lots of ways.
+Today, you can find bike sheds, which are smaller versions of regular sheds but big enough for one or two bikes.

 To give you an idea, take a look at the BillyOh Mini Keeper Overlap Pent Store Shed.
-Its compact 6×3 size makes it ideal for small gardens, patios, or tight spaces, and it can hold up to two bikes, depending on their size.
+Its compact 6×3 size is ideal for small gardens or patios, and it can hold up to two bikes, depending on their size.

 It features wide-opening double doors so that you can put your bike/s in and out easily.
 Even better, it’s fitted with floor bearers, ready to sit on any solid, level surface with no raised base required.

-If these are more in line with what you need, a shed is the way to go!
-As for dimensions, here are your options: What Shed Size Should You Buy?
+Overall, if these are more in line with what you need, a shed is the way to go!
+As for dimensions, here are your options: What Shed Size Should You Buy

 Round-up